The most important principle in dating

 - Smart, as in good common sense.

-For the record, my girlfriend Heidi meets all these qualities by a large margin and exceeds them with lots of other qualities too.
-I can’t remember the exact instances when I discovered each of these qualities in Heidi but I am sure that every time she showed generosity in my presence, or talked about something adventurous she had done, that my genuine positive reaction let her know that I was interested in her.
+For the record, my girlfriend Heidi meets all these qualities by a large margin and exceeds them with many other qualities too.
+I can’t remember the exact instances when I discovered each of these qualities in Heidi but I am sure that every time she showed generosity in my presence, or talked about something adventurous she had done, my genuine positive reaction let her know that I was interested in her.